b-schoen/Satellite_Scheduler/README.md

 ## **Overview:**

 Module for creating / manipulating schedules for the satellites.

+**Open 'html / index.html' for browsable, in depth documentation.**

 ![Screenshot of Planning and Scheduling module](http://b-schoen.github.io/images/Planning_Scheduling_Screenshot_1.png)

 ## **Running:**

 Run _start.sh_.
+This will compile, run, and update existing documentation.
 Edit this file to include any new UI / Python files that need to be compiled.

 ## **Files by Type:**

+When _start.sh_ is run, user interface (.ui) files created by Qt Designer are compiled by pyuic into a format compatible with PyQt.
+The files fall into these three formats as follows:

 ### **User Interface Layouts (.ui)**